This review talks about Brass: Birmingham, an economy board game set in the industrial revolution. How good is Brass: Birmingham?

 It makes perfect sense to complete all your buildings and then flip them in one big sale at the end of an era.
 But that would be a pretty dull game arch.

-Instead, Brass: Birmingham prevents this with merchant bonuses (+free beer) for the first player to sell at a certain merchant.
+Instead, Brass: Birmingham prevents this with merchant bonuses (+free beer!) for the first player to sell at a certain merchant.
 This makes selling about a balance of being the first or waiting out.
 Neither is correct or wrong – you’ll do both at some point.

 Two eras with noticeably different paces

 I like the way the pace picks up in the rail era.
-Suddenly, you’re allowed to stack more industry in the same city and you can build longer connections.
+Suddenly, you’re allowed to stack more industries in the same city and you can build longer connections.
 This requires you to consume much more coal, making it the main fuel behind the industrial revolution.
 How thematically appropriate.

 High replay value despite relatively low variability

 I found Brass: Birmingham to be exceptionally replayable.
 I just want to play again and again.
-The games feel reasonably different from now another to not feel stale.
+The games feel reasonably different from one to another to not feel stale.
 Variability comes from the cards you are dealt and how the merchants are randomly positioned.
 This dictates where you spread and what you build.

 More maps?
 Maybe?

-Although the board is double-sided, the map on both sides is the same, which is a huge waste of potential, in my opinion.
+Although the board is double-sided, the map on both sides is the same, which is a waste of potential, in my opinion.
 I’m not saying the game suffers from lack of variability and that it needs another map, but it surely wouldn’t hurt.

 Perhaps something similar, but still different.
 Somewhere in Western Europe or the USA with slightly altered resource distribution and more paths to victory?

 Unfortunately, there’s no official solo mode in the box.
-That’s a big shame since the interaction mechanic is perfect to play against a well-designed AI.
+That’s a shame since the interaction mechanic is perfect to play against a well-designed AI.
 Luckily, fans came to the rescue and there are several fan-made solo modes available.